 Time is a sort of river of passing events, and strong is its current; no sooner is a thing brought to sight than it is swept by and another takes its place, and this too will be swept away.— Marcus Aurelius

 But not Epictetus.
-He kept his mind vibrant with deep thoughts of philosophy.
+He fought the status quo every day and kept his mind vibrant with deep thoughts of philosophy.

-Once, his master Epaphroditus began twisting his leg as an amusement.
+Once, his master Epaphroditus began twisting his leg for amusement.
 Epictetus told him, “If you go on, you will break my leg.”

 But Epaphroditus kept twisting.
-Finally, when the leg broke, Epictetus uttered through his pain, with unruffled serenity, “Did I not tell you that you would break my leg?”
+Finally, when his leg broke, Epictetus uttered through his pain, with unruffled serenity, “Did I not tell you that you would break my leg?”

-That was the hallmark of a Stoic man: staying unperturbed in mind by the things they can’t control.
+That was the hallmark of a Stoic: staying unperturbed in mind by the things they cannot control.

-And this is what he meant: We would react with anger and desperation if anyone were to capture us and make us serve a slave.
+And this is what he meant: We would react with anger and desperation if anyone were to capture us and make us serve as slaves.
 Then how come we let our minds serve as slaves to other people’s whims and orders several times a day?

-When people around us do or say things to us that makes us react, it means they have invaded and enslaved our minds.
-We argue with them in trying to prove they are wrong.
+When people around us do or say things to us that make us react, it means they have invaded and enslaved our minds.
+We argue with them, trying to prove they are wrong.
 We spend days and hours finding ways to put them down.

-What they have done is actually chain our mind to a pole — and now the mind restlessly scoots around the same constricted area of thoughts, over and over, without freedom.
+They have shackled our mind to a pole, and now our mind scampers restlessly around the same confined area of thoughts, over and over, without freedom.